Towards local testability for quantum coding: The hemicubic code

 To establish that ${n\brack p}$ is a nontrivial cycle of minimum weight, we find $\tbinom{n}{p}$ nontrivial cocycles with disjoint supports.
 These are obtained similarly to $S_p^n$ by placing the $p$ stars in all possible $\tbinom{n}{p}$ positions, instead of the first $p$ coordinates.
 Since a nontrivial cycle must be non-orthogonal to, and therefore intersect, all of them, this proves that its weight is at least $\tbinom{n}{p}$.

-The reasoning is almost similar for the minimum nontrivial cocycle weight. (and can be seen as an application of Theorem 2.8 in \cite{AC15}).
+The reasoning is almost similar for the minimum nontrivial cocycle weight (and can be seen as an application of Theorem 2.8 in \cite{AC15}).
 For $x \in \{0,1\}^n$, define $T_x {n \brack p}$ to be the cycle that is the translate of ${n \brack p}$ by the vector $x$.
-This means that $T_x {n \brack p}$ is obtained from ${n \brack p}$ by replacing every $p$-cell $y$ in ${n \brack p}$ by $y+x$.
-Note that any $p$-cell $z$ belongs to exactly $2^{p}$ translates $T_x {n \brack p}$ (all such $x$ may differ only in the star coordinates of $z$).
-All translates $T_x {n \brack p}$ are clearly nontrivial cycles, and therefore any nontrivial cocycle must be non-orthogonal to, and in particular intersect all of them.
-Since any of its $p$-cells can intersect at most $2^p$ translates $T_x {n \brack p}$ and since the total number of distinct translates $T_x {n \brack p}$ in the hemicube complex is $2^{n-1}$, because translating by $x$ or $\overline{x}$ is equivalent, we get that the weight of any nontrivial cocycle is at least $2^{n-p-1}$.
+This means that $T_x {n \brack p}$ is obtained from ${n \brack p}$ by replacing every $p$-face $y$ in ${n \brack p}$ by $y+x$.
+Note that any $p$-face $z$ belongs to exactly $2^{p}$ translates $T_x {n \brack p}$ (all such $x$ may differ only in the star coordinates of $z$).
+All translates $T_x {n \brack p}$ are nontrivial cycles since they are not orthogonal to the nontrivial cocycle $S_p^n$.
+Indeed they intersect at exactly one $p$-face since $T_x {n \brack p}$ contains one $p$-face for each positions of the $p$ stars and $S_p^n$ contains all the $p$-faces that have the $p$ stars in the first $p$ positions.
+Therefore any nontrivial cocycle must be non-orthogonal to, and in particular intersect, all of them.
+Since any of its $p$-faces can belongs to exactly $2^p$ translates $T_x {n \brack p}$ and since the total number of distinct translates $T_x {n \brack p}$ in the hemicube complex is $2^{n-1}$, because translating by $x$ or $\overline{x}$ is equivalent, we get that the weight of any nontrivial cocycle is at least $2^{n-p-1}$.
 Since this is the weight of $S_p^n$, the bound is tight. \end{proof}

 We immediately get the value of the minimum distance. \begin{corol} The minimum distance of the quantum code corresponding to $p$-chains in the $n$-dimensional hemicube is

 \end{corol}

 Let $h(x) = -x \log x -(1-x)\log (1-x)$ be the binary entropy function where here and throughout, the logarithm is taken in base 2.
 Let us define $\alpha^* \approx 0.227$ to be the unique nonzero solution of $h(\alpha^*) = 1-\alpha^*$.
 Then choosing $p = \left\lfloor \alpha^* n\right\rfloor$ yields a quantum code where both minimum distances are approximately equal and satisfy: